Have you ever thought about how to be more productive in life?

 13. Organize your workspace

-By organizing your workplace, you save time spent searching for things and get more time to concentrate on important things.
+By organizing your workplace, you save time searching for things and get more time to concentrate on essential things.

 Moreover, a neat and clean workspace also reduces stress levels.
 It means your work will feel natural.